 When a potential customer finds one of your blog posts, your blog may be the first time they hear about your brand.
 A well thought out blog post can represent your brand well and make them want to learn more so a blog is a source of lead generation.

 We mentioned Google Analytics and we’ll mention it again here—you can track leads generated to their original point of entry to your site.
-This allows marketers to track how many leads their blog posts bring in in any given time frame.
+This allows marketers to track how many leads their blog posts generate in any given time frame.

 This metric is key when showing the success of your blog to your team or boss because it shows that your thought leadership blog posts are getting the attention of potential new consumers.